ShaunWard/Milestone-Project-Two/README.md

 ## UX

+The first screen presented to the player is the start of game screen shown below.
+This is a simple overlay used to present the instructions of the game to the player and give them a start button used to begin the game.
+The overlay is a dark background with the game board behind it, the instuctions are shown in yellow text to make them pop off the dark background.
+The start button is large to invite the player to play and darkens when you hover over it.
+After the start button is clicked, the start screen disappears to reveal the gameboard with a basketball court background, inkeeping with the theme, and two cards of NBA players.

 ![Start screen image](https://github.com/ShaunWard/Milestone-Project-Two/blob/master/assets/Start-screen.png?raw=true)

-The start screen was made to explain the game in a simple way to the player, and then simply offer a start button so they can begin the game.
-After this the start screen disappears and the cards are loaded onto the game screen, ready for the player to start.
+The in game screen, shown below, shows the player two cards on top of the background.
+The players card on the left shows the player the name of the NBA star they have drawn, 3 stats about the star to choose from, the current score of the player and an end game button should the player want to finish the game prematurely.
+The card on the right is the opponents card, this has the same basic layout without the end game button.
+The 3 stats on the opponents card are covered so the player cannot see them and these will be revealed to the player when they make a stat selection on their own card.
+The NBA stars image and name are shown on the opponents card to help the player determine the best stat to choose to beat the opponent.

 ![In game screen](https://github.com/ShaunWard/Milestone-Project-Two/blob/master/assets/In_game.png?raw=true)

-The in game screen shows the payer two cards on top of a background.
-The card on the left offers the player the name of the NBA star they have drawn, 3 stats about the star to choose from, the current score of the player and an end game button should the player want to finish the game prematurely.
-The card on the right is the opponents card, this has the same basic layout without the end game button, and the 3 stats are covered so the player cannot see them, however the NBA star image and name are shown to help the player determine the best stat to choose to beat the opponent.

 ## User Stories